muratk3n/thirdwave/en/tweets/2020/week27e.md

 ---

-Aaah you were doing fine so far tech person, but now swept up by politics, and started to shar that centrist DNC junk.
+Aaah you were doing fine so far tech person, but now swept up by politics, and started sharing that centrist DNC junk...
 That's a straight Unfollow.

 ---